Hypnotherapy For Weight Management

 Enter the Leptin Ghrelin dilemma:

 Successful weight reduction is as much, if not more, about re-educating your brain (the subconscious department), as it is about dieting.
 Hypnosis is one of the most natural ways to re-educate these emotional centres, thus leading to reduced weight.
-This is because a major factor of why and how we gain weight is consequential of the way our brain rationalises our emotional experience of life.
+This is because a major factor of why and how we gain weight is consequential to the way our brain rationalises our emotional experience of life.
 While clients often have a rational sense of why they gained weight, they rarely have the necessary irrational understanding of how their emotional brain was involved.

 We rarely wait until we are hungry to eat, mostly we eat at prescribed times and sometimes snack in between them.
 These are habits and it is the interplay between the emotions of logical and illogical habits, that lead to psychological disorders.
 However, it gets rather complicated because of the way our brain monitors our Full/Empty fuel gauge.
 Ghrelin is a hormone in the gut that tells our brain we are hungry and leptin is a hormone that tells it we are full.
 While ghrelin normally tells our brain when we are hungry, it can seemingly be adversely affected by psychological and oxidative stress.
 This can lead to false signals of being hungry (aka emotional eating).
 Leptin is produced in fat cells, so the more fat you have, the more leptin you are likely to produce.
 Well, if you have more leptin, that would tell you to stop eating, right?
 Unfortunately not always, because if we have too much leptin, we can become leptin resistant, meaning we are full, we just don't know it!